wechaty/wechaty/README.md

 Wechaty is dead easy to use: 7 lines javascript for your 1st wechat bot.

 ## 1. Basic: 7 lines
-The following 7 lines of code implement a bot log all message to console:
+The following 7 lines of code implement a bot who can log all message to console:

 ```javascript
 const Wechaty = require('wechaty')
 const bot = new Wechaty()

 bot
 .on('scan', ({url, code}) => console.log(`Scan QrCode to login: ${code}\n${url}`))
 .on('login',         user => console.log(`User ${user} logined`))